shermand100/PiNodeXMR/README.md

 * All the other benefits of running a node on a Single Board computer (EG. RasPi, silent/fan-less, low power (approx 15w) for 24/7 node, low cost)
 * Headless (No need for extra monitor,keyboard,etc) direct connect via Ethernet or WiFi**

-*Public Node has settings configured but requires test and activation on implementation of  [monero-project pull #6260](https://github.com/monero-project/monero/pull/6260) For context of issue see [monero-project issue #3083](https://github.com/monero-project/monero/issues/3083)

 **Connection via Ethernet required to configure WiFi